JManzur/wireguard-vpn/README.md

 8. Download the configuration file to connect to your VPN: On your server go to "/opt/wireguard/config" and there you will find a folder for each "PEER", in that folder you will find a QR to add phones and a .conf file to add computers.
 9. On the user's device (phone, tablet, computer), download the WireGuard client.
     - [Download page](https://www.wireguard.com/install/)
+10. Import the .conf file (or scan the QR code).
+11. Connect!

 ## Debugging / Troubleshooting: